-Liliane Kaufmann often traveled to California and Mexico, where she grew to love avocado, which at the time might have been considered exotic by some Northeasterners, especially in rural areas such as southwestern Pennsylvania.
+Liliane Kaufmann often traveled to California and Mexico, where she grew to love avocado.
+At the time this might have been considered exotic by some Northeasterners, especially in rural areas such as southwestern Pennsylvania.
 Although avocados were first shipped to Chicago and New York in the 1920s, sales in the Midwest have risen only recently.
-As one early wholesaler said, “Nobody here wants black fruit.”
-For any produce that was out of season or not available at farms near Fallingwater, the Kaufmanns had a standing-order account at a Shadyside market, where the family purchased many of their groceries.
-Elsie says she often featured avocado in salads when Edgar Jr. and his companion, Paul Mayen, were at Fallingwater.
-“Mr. Mayen loved avocados.”–Suzanne Martinson
+As one early wholesaler said, “Nobody here wants black fruit.”–Suzanne Martinson

 Chicken Avocado Cranberry Salad Recipe